 If they mention their friends’ kids, or my cousins, it’s to update me on what’s going on in their lives.
 There’s no hint that they wish I was like those other kids, and I feel like that old burden has been lifted from me.

 My parents have told me they’re proud of how I’ve turned out, and my mum said I’m doing a great job as a mother (though let’s be real, she still criticises my way of parenting sometimes!).
 I can’t change my past, but I know I can change Tully’s future, and make her feel like I love her best just for being herself.

-This is the fourth and final story in our Mother's Day series.
+This is the third and final story in our Mother's Day series.

 The first story in the series about a mother of 14 can be read here: https://dayre.me/story/4c061ce288

-The third story in the series about a respite carer and a biological mother can be read here: https://dayre.me/story/e0be020780
+The second story in the series about a respite carer and a biological mother can be read here: https://dayre.me/story/e0be020780